sigmdel/lazmqttc/README.md

 |`Show`|`Show published messages`|
 |`Show topics`|`Show message topics`|

-A change in a runtime override does not affect the corresponding messages option, it only modifies the manner in which messages received from then on will be displayed.
-Messages options are default values for the option overrides loaded when the program starts.
-These default can only be changed in the `Options` window.
+A change in a runtime override does not affect the corresponding option in the configuration file, it only modifies the manner in which messages received from then on will be displayed.
+The default values in the options configuration file can only be changed in the `Options Editor` which is invoked with the *` Options `* button.

 ## 7. Broker Definitions

 MQTT broker definitions can be retrieved, saved, edited or created by clicking on the **` Edit `** button at the top of the main program window.
-Editing the current MQTT definition is the only way to add, remove or change the list of subscribed topics.

-A double click anywhere in the Subscribe Topics grid, except in the `Use` column will topics grid will launch the MQTT broker editor, optinging the `Subscribe Topics` tab.
+Editing the current MQTT definition is the only way to add, remove or change the list of subscribed topics, but a double click anywhere in the Subscribe Topics grid, except in the `Use` column, is a shortcut to the `Subscribe Topics` tab  in the MQTT broker editor.

-There are **` Load... `**  and **` Save.. `** buttons at the bottom of the broker editor window which makes it possible to load a definition file previously saved to disk into the editor and to save the current definition in the editor to a disk file.

 The **` Accept `** button must be clicked to use the broker definition in the editor.
-When the button is activated, the definition in the editor is compared with the broker definition currently used by the application.
-If these two definitions are identical, then nothing happens, but if they differ at all, any connection with a broker is closed even if the broker address is the same.
+When the button is activated, the definition in the editor is compared with the broker definition in use by the application.
+If these two definitions are identical, then nothing happens.
+If they differ at all, any connection with a broker is closed even if the broker address is the same.
 That way, all previously subscribed topics are erased from the broker and the new list of topics will be subscribed when the connection with the broker is reestablished.

 ### 7.1.
 Security Warning